StandardGage/TEMNet-docker/README.md

 python3 augment-images.py
 ```

-to augment the dataset into ~10k overlapping cropped images (this might take ~1 hour depending on your hardware so feel free to go for a cup of coffee and listen your favourite music while you wait).
+to augment the dataset into ~10k overlapping cropped images (this might take ~1 hour depending on your hardware so feel free to go for a cup of coffee and listen to your favourite music while you wait).
 After augmentation the dataset should be 19GB in size.

 ## Singularity - Training Procedure